bagustris/VIM101/cheatsheet/vimcheat.md

 `%`	    Move cursor to matching parenthesis
 `[[`	Jump to function start
 `[{`	Jump to block start
+ `0` move to the the beginning of line
 `$`	    move to the end of line
 `Ctrl-O`    goes back
 `Ctrl-I`    goes forward